cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/presentation_notes.md

 While TP53 mutations can vary between patients, the **relationship** between the aforementioned driver mutations and subsequent amplification are **singificant**.

 Why does TP53 mutate this way?
 : In multiple instances where TP53 has mutated, tumours will **retain a wild-type (normal) copy** in their pangenome.
-A **dominant positive mechanism** therefore develops for TP53 function following mutation, consequently affecting p53 function (what repairs DNA).
+A **dominant positive mechanism/(mutation)** therefore develops which affects TP53 function throughout the tumour, consequently disarming p53 within tumour cells (what repairs DNA).

 * TP53 related SNVs are enriched in high asP conditions.